Colleges by Location

 Overall, the University of Pittsburgh provides a vibrant and intellectually stimulating environment for students.
 With its rich history, strong academic programs, and pioneering research, Pitt offers an exceptional educational experience that prepares students for successful careers and lifelong learning.
 Additionally, the university's prime location in the heart of Pittsburgh provides students with easy access to cultural attractions, vibrant neighborhoods, and numerous internship and job opportunities in various industries.

-University of Pittsburgh is a public university located in Pittsburgh, PA and set in an urban environment.
-Its campus is 146 acres in size.
+Located in Pittsburgh, PA and set in an urban environment, University of Pittsburgh is a public university.
 This educational institution operates on a semester-based calendar.
-It has an acceptance rate of 49%.
-The freshman retention rate at University of Pittsburgh is 92.6% and the six-year graduation rate is 84%.
+It has an acceptance rate of 58%.
+The freshman retention rate at University of Pittsburgh is 92% and the six-year graduation rate is 85%.

 Quick Facts